 Lydia in the Bible Reference

-While Lydia has only a short story in the Bible, she makes a huge, long-lasting impact on her family, the spread of the gospel, and its message around the world.
+While Lydia has only a short story in the Bible, she makes a huge, long-lasting impact on her family, the spread of the gospel, and its message worldwide.
 Let’s read directly from the passages where Lydia is found and see what we can extrapolate.

 Acts 16:9-15 KJV